-Welcome to the world of hotel fee scams.
-What started in a few key vacation centers as “resort fees” has now spread around much of the country: Hotels post phony low-ball featured rates, then add mandatory fees that often exceed the advertised base rate.
+What started in a few key family vacation spots as “resort fees” has now spread around much of the country.
+Hotels post phony low-ball featured rates, then add mandatory fees that often exceed the advertised base rate.
 In cities, where “resort” fees wouldn’t pass even a basic reality check, hotels call them “facility” fees or something similar instead.

 Why do even honest hotel operators employ this scam?
 It’s sort of a modified Gresham’s rule: “Bad price advertising drives out good price advertising.”
-It’s been going on since at least the 1980s, starting with tour operators that posted low-ball rates plus phony “tax and service” add-ons; and more recently with airlines, with “fuel surcharges.”
+It’s been going on since at least the 1980s, starting with tour operators that posted low-ball rates plus phony “tax and service” add-ons.
+More recently it came to airlines and flight booking sites with “fuel surcharges.”
 I remember talking with a tour operator who said that he knew the practice was deceptive, but claimed he had to adopt it to remain competitive.

 How to See the Real Price Up Front

 Until recently, I’ve publicly speculated as to why the independent online travel agencies (OTAs) such as Expedia and Booking.com, along with metasearch sites like Agoda, haven’t stepped up and filled the gap with honest hotel price displays for consumers.
 So it’s been a happy surprise to see that several of them are suddenly starting to do it.

 KID-FRIENDLY TRIPS: 15 Family Resorts in the U.S. That Cater to Kids

 Although Expedia still features the low-ball price, it does show—in fine print—the all-up cost including taxes and fees on the first search page.
 Even better, Kayak lets you select to search all-up prices from the first screen.
 But the roll-out is slow and many industry-leading booking sites still post only the phony rates.